Identity Management

 When you select Details, the side panel displays the fields configured in the provider’s system or local record, including the following:

-- First Name — the first name as defined in the provider’s system or local user record.
+- First Name: First name as defined in the provider’s system or local user record.

-- Last Name — the last name as defined in the provider’s system or local user record.
+- Last Name: Last name as defined in the provider’s system or local user record.

-- Username — the username as defined in the provider’s system or local user record.
+- Username: Username as defined in the provider’s system or local user record.

-- Source — shows the source of the record, the name of the provider or if it’s a local record, vasion.
+- Source: Source of the record, the name of the provider, or vasion if it is a local record.

-- IdP ID — shows the IdP‘s unique identifier (UUID) assigned by Vasion Print to the identity provider, or Platform for local user records.
+- IdP ID ID: The IdP‘s unique identifier (UUID) assigned by PrinterLogic to the identity provider, or Platform for local user records.

-- Groups — lists any user groups associated with the identity or None if no groups are associated.
+- Groups: The user groups associated with the identity or None if no groups are associated.

 To delete a user: